bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 ### `valid?` and `invalid?`

-Before saving an Active Record object, Rails runs your validations.
+Before saving an Active Record object, Quails runs your validations.
-If these validations produce any errors, Rails does not save the object.
+If these validations produce any errors, Quails does not save the object.

 You can also run these validations on your own. `valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.